-- Device Name: Specify a name for the device.
-It is not the broadcast SSID; this will be shown in SNMP management. - Country/Region: United States. - •Operation Mode: Select an operation mode via a Radio Button.
+- •Device Name: Specify a name for the device.
+It is not the broadcast SSID; this will be shown in SNMP management. - •Country/Region: Select a Country/Region to conform to local regulations. - •Operation Mode: Select an operation mode via a Radio Button.